J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 How to Answer

-First, start by explaining the importance of feature scaling in logistic regression.
+First, explain the importance of feature scaling in logistic regression.
 Emphasize that logistic regression is sensitive to the scale of input features, and without scaling, some features might disproportionately influence the model.

 Example